iivanoo/covid-apps-observer/data/data_us/reports/resources/org.healthquest.android.hqst.healtheconnect___12.0.16.005_01/report.md

 > Video was fine audio is choppy but other than that the app is good!!!<br> :date: __2020-05-04 14:28:05__

 > The Doctor was fantastic, but the service is very different than in person.
 It is Okay, when I have to...<br> :date: __2020-04-30 21:33:03__

-> I love how you can see yourself and the provider.
-At times its hard to just stare at a person on video chat so this give you an opportunity to look at yourself if needed to get rid of the nervous jitters.
-Only crappy part was the sound we couldn't hear each other at times.<br> :date: __2020-04-27 16:14:21__

-> Good.
-Doctor said my voice was delayed.<br> :date: __2020-04-20 17:45:15__

-> Very convenient!
-Loved it.
-Aside from a pixelated video and a little delay, it was awesome!<br> :date: __2020-04-09 17:30:25__